📊 FD vs SIP Investment Calculator

 In practice, experienced investors rarely choose only one option.

-- FD is used as financial safety
+- FD is used as a financial safety net

 - SIP is used for financial growth